kubernetes/website/content/en/blog/_posts/2019-01-17-update-volume-snapshot-alpha.md

 ## Which volume plugins support Kubernetes Snapshots?

-Snapshots are only supported for CSI drivers (not for in-tree or Flexvolume).
+Snapshots are only supported for CSI drivers (not for in-tree or FlexVolume).
 To use the Kubernetes snapshots feature, ensure that a CSI Driver that implements snapshots is deployed on your cluster.

 As of the publishing of this blog post, the following CSI drivers support snapshots: